Zhaxxy/LittleBigPatcher-for-Custom-Servers-Vita-Homebrew/README.md

 ---

 # LittleBigPatcher for Custom Servers (Vita Homebrew)
+# livearea art and bubble by royalpaks
 A simple way to patch your LittleBigPlanet games to connect to custom servers with only your Vita!

 # source code
 [https://github.com/LittleBigPatcherTeam/LittleBigPatcher-for-Custom-Servers-Vita-Homebrew](https://github.com/LittleBigPatcherTeam/LittleBigPatcher-for-Custom-Servers-Vita-Homebrew)